-Do you want them to vote a particular way on a particular bill?
+Do you want to set up a meeting?

 Ask them directly.
-Do you want an answer to a specific question?
-Say so.
-The legislator should walk away from the conversation completely understanding why you talked to them in the first place and what you want them to do in response, even if they say no.
+The legislator should walk away from the conversation understanding why you talked to them and what you want them to do in response, even if they say no.

 8. Follow up.